A procurement automatically buys and sells compute to maintain a target number of instances on a

 Orders placed by a procurement follow the same rules as manual orders and appear in

-sf orders ls.
+sf orders list.

 Tuning the managed window